ISUgenomics/bioinformatics-workbook/genomescope.md

+# Genomescope: genome properties using just raw sequence data

-This program uses k-mer frequencies generated from raw read data to estimate the genome size, abundance of repetitive elements and rate of heterozygosity.
+Genomescope uses k-mer frequencies generated from raw read data to estimate the genome size, abundance of repetitive elements and rate of heterozygosity.

 ## Background